tangle-network/dapp/README.md

 Visit `http://localhost:3000/` to see the Webb Bridge Dapp UI! 🕸️ 🚀 If you would like to utilize the Hubble bridge with a local EVM network and local relayer refer to the instructions [here](https://github.com/webb-tools/webb-dapp/tree/develop/apps/bridge-dapp#webb-hubble-bridge).

+### Setting Up a Local EVM Network with Hubble Bridge

+If you want to create a local EVM network with a local relayer and Hubble bridge, we have step-by-step instructions you can follow [here](https://github.com/webb-tools/webb-dapp/tree/develop/apps/bridge-dapp#webb-hubble-bridge).

+If you're comfortable running scripts and using a macOS environment, you can use the following scripts in the `/tools/scripts/` directory to quickly set up a local testing environment:

+- `contracts.sh`: This script compiles Webb smart contracts from [protocol-solidity](https://github.com/webb-tools/protocol-solidity), sets up an EVM localnet (e.g. Hermes, Athena, and Demeter), and populates required fixtures.
+You can use this script on its own.
+- `relayer.sh`: This script sets up the required `.env` variables for running a [Webb relayer](https://github.com/webb-tools/relayer) for the EVM localnets, fetches the `webb-relayer` binary, and executes it.
+You must have an EVM localnet running to use this script.
+- `bridge.sh`: This script sets up and starts the Hubble bridge at `localhost:3000`.
+You can use this script on its own.
+- `local-bridge-network.sh`: This script runs all the above scripts for an entire local network setup.
+It compiles the Webb smart contracts, sets up the EVM localnet, adds the required `.env` variables, fetches the `webb-relayer` binary, executes it, and starts the local Hubble bridge at `localhost:3000`.
+It opens three Terminal windows and can only be run in a macOS environment.

 ## Run stats-dapp locally 💻

 Once the development environment is set up, you may proceed to install the required dependencies and run the dapp locally.